VMBlakelock/bouquetnblooms/README.md

  - be able to add services to my basket.
  - review the services in my basket before purchasing.
  - safe and secure area where I can add confidential data and payment details.
- - recieve and email when i've purchased something.
+ - receive and email when I’ve purchased something.
- - be able to cancel a subsription if I change my mind.
+ - be able to cancel a subsrciption if I change my mind.
  - be notified of all my interactive actions.

 ### Admin User